SAPH Strangle Strategy

 SAPH thesis for this strangle

 SAPH strangle positions are structurally neutral / high-volatility (long premium, OTM); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-SAPH positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SAPH alongside the broader basket even when SAPH-specific fundamentals are unchanged.
+SAPH positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SAPH alongside the broader basket even when SAPH-specific fundamentals are unchanged.
 Always rebuild the position from current SAPH chain quotes before placing a trade.

 Frequently asked questions